course-details-portlet

 Learning methods and activities

 Teaching form: lectures and written assignments.
 Students are expected to master and apply the analytical tools they acquire in an independent manner.
-Students are required to submit 4 assignments and will receive feedback on the work submitted.
+Students are required to submit 4 written assignments and will receive feedback on the work submitted.

 Approved obligatory assignments are valid for 2 semesters (the semester in which the approval is given, plus the following semester).